 Key Stage 3 & Key Stage 4 - Study Matrix 2019 – 2020

-At St Aidan’s CE Academy, we believe that it is imperative to equip students with the knowledge and understanding of how to be a successful citizen.
-Given the demographics of our academy, it is essential that aspirations are developed, the law is understood and finances can be correctly managed so that students are able to live in the wider community with an awareness of successfully managing adulthood.
+At St Aidan’s CE Academy, we believe that it is imperative to equip pupils with the knowledge and understanding of how to be a successful citizen.
+Given the demographics of our academy, it is essential that aspirations are developed, the law is understood and finances can be correctly managed so that pupils are able to live in the wider community with an awareness of successfully managing adulthood.

 Key Stage 3

 In Key Stage 3 a foundation is built and as a minimum we cover: